jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

     ## $ n           <int> 42, 273, 52, 274, 42, 305, 58, 332, 78, 286, 64, 165, 73, …

 ### Create interactive line plot

+Having our data ready, the next thing is to use `hchart()` to specify what type of chart we want to obtain.
+In this case, a line graph, where each line represents those CEO departures, either involuntary or for other reasons.

+To help compare both groups I decided to add a shared tooltip between both lines with `hc_tooltip()`.

+To help put the data in context a bit, I decided to add a band along the X axis representing the 2008 financial crisis by specifying the `plotBandas` attribute within `hc_xAxis()`.

+Finally I added the credits and used `frameWidget()` to allow me to display this graphic within this static page.
+Inside a *Rmarkdown* or a *Shiny app* it might not be necessary. 😬

 ``` r
 involuntary_departures %>%